Are Pig Ears Good For Dogs?

 Blog Body_2

 While wholesome, nutritious dog foods should be the primary source of the nutrients your dog needs to thrive, a pig ear is excellent as an occasional treat that can provide a little extra nutritional value and keep boredom at bay.
-As long as you keep these safe feeding tips in mind, your dog can have a field-day gnawing on this naturally delicious chew!
+As long as you keep these safe feeding tips in mind, your dog can have a field day gnawing on this naturally delicious chew!

 1. Trust the source.

 The general rule when buying pig ears for your dog food is to make sure they’re coming from a reputable source.
-Some pig ears are made with rawhide, grains, or coated with harsh chemicals, such as bleach, that your dog should never ingest.
+Some pig ears are made with rawhide, cheap grains, or coated with harsh chemicals, such as bleach, that your dog should never ingest.
 You want to choose a pig ear from a trusted source that avoids using these unhealthy ingredients.

 2. Wash your hands.